paulkannan/spark/README.md

 # spark
-programs for big data analysis download the sample data from grouplens.org
+Programs for big data analysis.
+Download the sample data from grouplens.org.
-All the code has been tested in eclipse with scala plugin jars files needs to be attached from local spark/jars folder
+All the code has been tested in eclipse with scala plugin.
+Jars files needs to be attached from local spark/jars folder.